Isla Holbox Yucatan Peninsula, Mexico Travel Guide

 A simple "Hola" or "Buenos días/tardes/noches" is a sufficient and esteemed greeting when entering a shop, restaurant, or addressing someone.
 Direct eye contact is acceptable and a sign of respect during conversation.

 Tipping (propina) is customary.
 Waiting to be seated in restaurants, even casual ones, is common.
 The bill ("la cuenta") is not automatically brought to your table.
-Request it from your server by saying "La cuenta, por favor."
+Request it from your server by saying "La cuenta, if you please."

 Generally, photographing public spaces, landscapes, and street art is fine.